The seven coldest temperatures ever recorded on Earth

 Monday, December 21, 2015, 9:27 AM - Yes, we know.
 Canada is a cold country.

-Arguably the coldest, in terms of average temperature, so we really shouldn't be surprised when the temperatures plummet to -30C or below, as happened across the nation last week.
+Arguably the coldest, in terms of average temperature, so we really shouldn't be surprised when the temperatures plummet to -30oC or below, as will happen somewhere in our country this winter.

-And there are some cities in our country that go weeks and weeks without temperatures coming anywhere near zero (take a look at these five:)
+And there are some Canadian cities that go weeks and weeks without temperatures coming anywhere near zero (take a look at these five:)

-Still, as bad as last week was, we looked into it, and even with the icy temperatures that gripped our country from the Prairies to Newfoundland, the seven cold-temperature records below were in no danger of being broken.
+We looked into it, and even with Canada's usual suite of frigid winter weather just on the horizon, the seven cold-temperature records below are in no danger of being broken.

 Prospect Creek, Alaska

-The United States’ all-time record lowest temperature is about where you’d expect it to be: Alaskan, the now mostly-abandoned settlement of Prospect Creek, where it got down to -62.2C one fine January morning in 1971.
+The United States’ all-time record lowest temperature is about where you’d expect it to be: Alaska, the now mostly-abandoned settlement of Prospect Creek, where it got down to -62.2oC one fine January morning in 1971.

 At the time, it was host to workers building an oil pipeline, but they weren’t the only ones to suffer in Alaska that day.
 Cold air gripped almost all of the state, such that Fairbanks, one of the Alaska's largest cities, suffered from major ice fog.